robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 <h3 id="philosophy">Philosophy</h3>

-Markup is intended to be as easy-to-read and easy-to-write as is feasible.
+Markdown is intended to be as easy-to-read and easy-to-write as is feasible.

 Readability, however, is emphasized above all else.
-A Markup-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
-While Markup's syntax has been influenced by several existing text-to-HTML filters -- including [Setext] [1], [atx] [2], [Textile] [3], [reStructuredText] [4], [Grutatext] [5], and [EtText] [6] -- the single biggest source of inspiration for Markup's syntax is the format of plain text email.
+A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
+While Markdown's syntax has been influenced by several existing text-to-HTML filters -- including [Setext] [1], [atx] [2], [Textile] [3], [reStructuredText] [4], [Grutatext] [5], and [EtText] [6] -- the single biggest source of inspiration for Markdown's syntax is the format of plain text email.

   [1]: http://docutils.sourceforge.net/mirror/setext.html
   [2]: http://www.aaronsw.com/2002/atx/